ruebenramirez/RedisMaxOut/README.md

 ###Configure via Setup.cfg

-1. copy example.setup.cfg to setup.cfg
-1. update the connection details
+1. update the connection details in the ENV_EXAMPLE file
 1. modify the loop config details to tweak the iteration count and value size assigned to each key
+1. deploy your environment variables: `export cat ENV_EXAMPLE`

 ###TODO
 * add more exception handling and clean up the run to make it a usable tool
 * report on redis configuraiton as an option
 * change redis configuration settings (e.g. eviction policy, eviction sample size, etc.)